MobCat/fsh24/README.md

 # FSH24
 FSH24 - Fast Sample based Hash 24-byte.<br>
 A super fast integrity hash using strategic 4MB sampling.
+It doesn't have to be good, just fast.

 # The goal of FSH24
 I aim to provide a system that allows for rapid checking and testing of large files from the internet.<br>